alex-gutev/live_cells/live_cells_core/README.md

 This package provides the core definitions of the **Live Cells** library, without the UI related functionality.
+This package does not depend on Flutter, and can be used in pure Dart applications.

 Visit the mother package [live_cells](https://pub.dev/packages/live_cells) for documentation and examples of the **Live Cells** library.

-*For the time being this package depends on Flutter.
-In a future release the dependency will be removed so that the package can be used in pure dart code without Flutter.*.